SLAM-Lab/SANA-FE/TUTORIAL.md

     cat files/tutorial.yaml

-Then, we look at an incomplete SNN description.
+Then, look at an incomplete SNN description.
 Again, there are three exercises to define the SNN.

     cat files/tutorial.net